Inphinitii/OpenGL-Renderer-Old/README.md

 Please feel free to poke around the code.

 ##Features
-Custom Models via an array of vertices (No .obj or similar file format loader)
+-Custom Models via an array of vertices (No .obj or similar file format loader)

+-Models may contain more than one mesh, each with their own shaders

-MVP Matrices
+-MVP Matrices

-Model Transformations - Scale, Rotation, Translation
+-Model Transformations - Scale, Rotation, Translation

-Caches for textures and shaders
+-Caches for textures and shaders

-Shader Support
+-Shader Support